 Fire fighting equipment shall be provided appropriate to the risk and sited in a location under the supervision of the staff.
-The equipment shall be tested and examined by a competent person at periods not exceeding 12 months.
+The equipment shall be tested and examined by a competent person annually, unless they are P50 type, which require no annual service but a visual inspection annually.

 All members of the staff at the premises shall be given instruction and training as to their duties in the event of fire or other emergencies and records as to such training shall be kept in a logbook on the premises.